Year of Award

 Marie Damien Adams

 This study used a group of ten listeners with no previous exposure to artificial larynx speech to judge the intelligibility of Western Electric No. 5 speakers across varying noise conditions with audio versus audiovisual modes of presentation.
 Percentage scores across the conditions showed a decrease in intelligibility in the audio condition and a further decrease when noise was introduced.
 Percentage scores for the best condition (audiovisual plus a high signal to noise ratio) were low due to the listeners' unfamiliarity with artificial larynx speech.
 Further analysis of listener responses indicated a proximity to the target response.
 Implications of these findings are discussed.

 Houlihan, Patricia, "The Influence of Noise Level on the Intelligibility of Artificial Larynx Speech Presented Auditorily and Audio-Visually" (1982).
-Theses, Dissertations, and Capstone Projects.
+All Theses, Dissertations, and Capstone Projects.
 23.

 Available to Fontbonne users only.
 Please log in with your id + password.

 If you are the author of this work and would like to make it openly accessible to all, please click the button above.